Blog

 The exact criteria for a professional to be classed as a contractor can vary according to the location in which they are employed, and the contracts you sign with them will need establish conditions that are in compliance with local regulations.

-How an EOR can help with hiring contractors overseas
+How a global contractor service can help with hiring contractors overseas

-If you are interested in hiring contractors overseas, regardless of location or nationality, one of the the quickest and most hassle-free way is to rely on an employer of record.
+If you are interested in hiring contractors overseas, regardless of location or nationality, one of the the quickest and most hassle-free way is to rely on a global contractor service.

-An EOR has established legal entities, so you won’t have to invest significant resources and time to open an overseas office to work with these temporary professionals.
+An international contractor service has established legal entities, so you won’t have to invest significant resources and time to open an overseas office to work with these temporary professionals.

 The EOR acts as a legal employer and handles its clients’ human resources following local regulations.
 Thus, this third party will manage your employees for a fixed fee, which does not compare to the expense of establishing an entity or opening a representative office.